Greek cross filling stitch

 Each cross is composed of four stitches, all of which start in the centre of the cross.
 After working the fourth stitch, the needle comes up at the centre of the next cross.

-See Greek cross filling stitch (variation) for an alternative way of working this stich where the cross is anchored in the centre.
+A variation of Greek cross filling stitch where the cross is anchored in the centre will feature in a future release.

 Greek cross filling, in common with many pulled thread stitches, has been in existence for centuries.
 It is used on a southern Italian whitework border from the late 17th century, currently held by the Art Institute of Chicago and a European fragment from a similar date held by the Indianapolis Museum of Art.
 It features on an 18th century altar cloth border from Germany, and a 19th century sampler from Sweden.